Orthotics

 Where will my appointment be held?

-The Orthotics Department is based at Sandwell Hospital.
-However we also have weekly clinics at Rowley Regis Hospital, City Hospital and Victoria Health Centre in Smethwick.
+The Orthotics Department is based at Sandwell Health Campus.
+However we also have weekly clinics at Rowley Regis Hospital, City Health Campus and Victoria Health Centre in Smethwick.
 If you have a preference to be seen at one of these sites please let us know and we will try and arrange this if possible.
 You can also request if you would prefer to see a male or female clinician.
 Again we will try and arrange this for you if possible.

 What happens at my appointment?